processone/docs.ejabberd.im/content/admin/configuration/modules.md

 This module adds support for [XEP-0198: Stream Management](https://xmpp.org/extensions/xep-0198.html).
-This protocol allows active management of an XML stream between two XMPP entities, including features for stanza acknowledgements and stream resumption.
+This protocol allows active management of an XML stream between two XMPP entities, including features for stanza acknowledgments and stream resumption.

 __Available options:__

 - **ack\_timeout**: *timeout()*
-A time to wait for stanza acknowledgements.
+A time to wait for stanza acknowledgments.
 Setting it to *infinity* effectively disables the timeout.
 The default value is *1* minute.

 - **cache\_life\_time**: *timeout()*